Locations:

 Possible Causes

-Intermittent claudication is a circulatory problem where a part of your body doesn't have enough blood flow.
-That lack of blood flow, known as ischemia (iss-key-me-uh), means the affected areas of your body don’t have enough oxygen.
-If ischemia lasts for too long, that can damage the affected area and even cause the affected cells to die.
+This symptom is a circulatory problem — meaning, a part of your body doesn’t have enough blood flow.
+That lack of blood flow, known as ischemia (pronounced “iss-key-me-uh”), means the affected areas of your body don’t have enough oxygen.
+If ischemia lasts for too long, it can damage the affected area and even cause the affected cells to die.
+With treatment, most people don’t get to that point.

 The main cause of intermittent claudication is a condition called peripheral artery disease (PAD).
-That condition happens with atherosclerosis, which is a buildup of a wax-like substance called plaque on the inside of your arteries.
+This condition happens with atherosclerosis, a buildup of a wax-like substance called plaque (atheroma) on the inside of your arteries.
 As that buildup gets worse, there’s less room for blood to flow through those arteries.

-PAD happens when plaque buildup causes significant or severe narrowing of the arteries that feed your limbs (especially your legs).
+PAD happens when plaque buildup narrows the arteries that feed your limbs (especially your legs).
 Much like a closed lane on a road causes traffic to slow down and back up, narrowing of your blood vessels slows down blood flow to your limbs.

 Care and Treatment